Hamilton Fish III

-Hamilton Fish III (born Hamilton Stuyvesant Fish and also known as Hamilton Fish Jr.; December 7, 1888 – January 18, 1991) was an American soldier, author, and politician from New York.
+Hamilton Fish III (born Hamilton Stuyvesant Fish and also known as Hamilton Fish Jr.; December 7, 1888 – January 18, 1991) was an American soldier, author, politician and prominent isolationist from New York.
 He represented New York's 26th congressional district in the Hudson Valley region in the United States House of Representatives from 1920 to 1945.
 In the second half of his House career, Fish was a chief critic and opponent of President Franklin D. Roosevelt, especially on matters of international affairs and American entry into World War II prior to the attack on Pearl Harbor.

 Born into a political family whose legacy dated to the Dutch settlement of New Amsterdam, Fish was educated at St. Mark's School and Harvard College, where he graduated at the age of 20 before enrolling at Harvard Law School.
 He was elected to the New York State Assembly from Putnam County in 1913 as a member of the Progressive Party.
 He served three terms before enlisting in World War I, in which he commanded a company of the 369th Infantry Regiment, a unit of African-American soldiers known as the "Harlem Hellfighters."
 After the war, Fish was elected to the United States House as a Republican.
 In the House, he advocated for veterans and the anti-lynching movement.
 He became the body's leading anti-communist as chair of the Fish Committee, a special body established in 1930 to investigate Soviet and communist influence in the United States.
 He also sponsored the Lodge–Fish Resolution, expressing American support for the British establishment of a Jewish state in Palestine.